uburuntu/rawg/docs/GamesApi.md

 # **games_youtube_read**
 > Youtube games_youtube_read(id)

-Get videos from YouTube associated with the game.
+Get videos from YouTube associated with the game, available only for business and enterprise API users.

 ### Example